 Key Features of the Thinking Cleaner Faceplate

 Packing a 32-bit microcontroller, WiFi radio and 2.5 Megabytes of flash memory, there’s nothing particularly sexy about the kit in the Faceplate.
-However, what it can add to your old Roomba sounds like a decent deal for just $99.
+However, what it can add to your old Roomba sounds like a decent deal.

 With the iOS or Android app, you can program four timer changes each day, picking between clean, max clean, dock and stop commands.
 Max cleaning will make the Roomba run until the battery starts to get low, when it will recharge.